 Kibale National Park

 This Forest is mostly known for its Chimpanzee Tracking Safaris though it is also home to a variety of forest birds including the Red Winged Francolin Red Chested Fluftail African Pita, Joyful greenbul and many other bird species totaling to about 335.

 Queen Elizabeth National Park

-The park is mostly famous for its wildlife including the famous tree climbing lions though the park also hosts over 550 bird species including 11 types of Kingfisher, several falcons,eagles and black bee eater.
+The park is mostly famous for its wildlife and the park also hosts over 550 bird species including 11 types of Kingfisher, several falcons,eagles and black bee eater.

 Bwindi Impenetrable National Park

 This impenetrable forest is rich in flora and fauna forests where you can encounter over 357 bird species including the Albertine rift Endemics like,Rwenzori Batis, Black bee eater and the African Green Broadbill.